rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 Each of these labels defines a strategy the team will adopt regarding:

 - The amount of focus a given issue will receive
-- Check-in frequency: Whether and how often often it will be discussed during the T-compiler triage meetings
 - How members of the community can get involved

 ## Definitions